 Every business that's covered by the regulations must be supervised by a supervisory authority.
 Your business may already be supervised, for example because you belong to a professional body like the Law Society.
 But if it's not, and your business falls into one of 5 business sectors, you're likely to have to register with HMRC.

 HMRC supervises the following 5 business sectors:

 If your business is covered by the Money Laundering Regulations you must put in place certain controls to prevent it from being used for money laundering.
 These include:

 If anyone in your business knows or suspects that another person is laundering money or financing terrorism, they must tell the nominated officer.
-The nominated officer then has to review the information they have received and decide if it needs to be reported to the Serious Organised Crime Agency (SOCA).
-Once the nominated officer decides there are reasonable grounds to suspect money laundering they must tell SOCA at the earliest possible opportunity.
-The nominated officer should get consent from SOCA to complete the transaction.
-If it is not possible to delay the transaction to get consent, the nominated officer should inform SOCA of this when they send their report.
+The nominated officer then has to review the information they have received and decide if it needs to be reported to the NCA.
+Once the nominated officer decides there are reasonable grounds to suspect money laundering they must tell NCA at the earliest possible opportunity.
+The nominated officer should get consent from NCA to complete the transaction.
+If it is not possible to delay the transaction to get consent, the nominated officer should inform NCA of this when they send their report.

-If your business doesn't have any employees you don't need to appoint a nominated officer because you're the person who is directly responsible for informing SOCA.
+If your business doesn't have any employees you don't need to appoint a nominated officer because you're the person who is directly responsible for informing NCA.